Manoj-Sonic/sonic-mgmt/docs/testplan/ZTP-test-plan.md

 - All ZTP-related temporary files in /var/tmp are deleted after ZTP completes.
 - /var/tmp should not contain any leftover files created by ZTP.

-### Test case \#8 -  ZTP Temporary File Cleanup in /var/tmp.
+### Test case \#8 -  Aborting ZTP/Auto-Image-Upgrade on SONiC.

 #### Test objective
-Ensure that all temporary files created by ZTP in /var/tmp are removed after ZTP completes.
+Verify that ZTP/auto-image-upgrade can be aborted by supported SONiC mechanisms (e.g., removing ZTP trigger files, disabling ZTP service, or rebooting after ZTP completes).

 #### Test steps
 - Reboot the SONiC device to trigger ZTP (use a cold boot or factory reset if needed).
-- Allow ZTP to complete its process (image/config download, provisioning, etc.).
+- While ZTP is running, abort it using one of the supported methods.
+     * Remove the ZTP trigger file (if present):
+     * sudo rm -f /host/ztp/ztp_trigger
+     * Stop the ZTP service (if running as a service):
+     * sudo systemctl stop ztp.service
+- Reboot the device to clear ZTP state.
 - For FTP/HTTP: Make the image URL temporarily unreachable (e.g., stop the HTTP/FTP server or block the port).
 - After ZTP completes, log in to the SONiC device.
 - List files in /var/tmp:

 JSON Sample:

-Repeat the test case with the **ztp-protocol** URL in the JSON file using each of the following protocols: HTTP, FTP, and HTTPS.
+Repeat the test case with the **ztp-protocol** URL in the JSON file with the following protocol: HTTP

 ```
 {